 The government defines a restricted activity as a procedure or service that requires specific professional competence to be performed safely.
 The College is responsible for regulating the safe performance of restricted activities by its regulated members.
 We establish the competencies, standards, and guidelines for the performance of restricted activities, and determine how competence will be demonstrated and maintained.
 The College also authorizes regulated members to perform restricted activities.

 In order to become authorized, regulated members document and verify they have achieved the competence established to perform a restricted activity.
 Once competence has been demonstrated and authorized by the College, regulated members are issued a practice permit listing each restricted activity they may perform.
 Registrants currently authorized to perform restricted activities will have their restricted activities listed on the College's Public Register.

-The distribution of restricted activity authorizations on April 1, 2022, is:
+As per the Health Professions Restricted Activity Regulation, the distribution of restricted activity authorizations in the practice of dietetics and nutrition on April 1, 2023, is:

-Restricted Activity 2019/2020 2020/2021 2021/2022 10(1)(a) Inserting or removing nasoenteric tubes 10(1)(b) Inserting or removing gastrostomy / jejunostomy tubes 3 2 1 10(1)(c) Prescribing a Schedule 1 drug 10(1)(d) Prescribing parenteral nutrition 208 216 261 10(1)(e) Prescribing or administering oral contrast agents 3 3 2 10(1)(g) Distributing drugs regulated by a drug schedule 53 51 52 Total 267 272 316
+Restricted Activity 2020/2021 2021/2022 2022/2023 Inserting or removing nasoenteric tubes Inserting or removing gastrostomy / jejunostomy tubes 2 1 1 Prescribing a Schedule 1 drug Prescribing parenteral nutrition 216 261 216 Prescribing or administering oral contrast agents 3 2 1 Distributing drugs regulated by a drug schedule 51 52 47 TOTAL 272 316 265